Neleac/PaxVision-DefHacks2018/README.md

 # Pax Vision

 Pax Vision is a reaction system founded under the idea of minimizing damage done through public shooting by detecting guns through Computer Vision.
-Utilizing Microsoft's Custom Vision API, Pax Vision is an approach a sensible alarm system developed against the recently rising problem regarding guns.
+Utilizing Microsoft's Custom Vision API, Pax Vision is an approach to a sensible alarm system developed against the recently rising problem regarding guns.

 ## Getting Started